 During the lease term in Kingstowne

-- Inspect the rental home,
+- Inspect the rental property,

-- Make repairs or improvements,
+- Make repairs or upgrades,

-- Provide required services, or
+- Supply agreed services, or

-- Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.
+- Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

 Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Kingstowne.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Kingstowne.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy archive for landlords in Kingstowne
+a free archive for landlords in Kingstowne

 - Collections and evictions